 For me, allergies to dust and pollen are an everyday occurrence and I do my best to deal with the symptoms.
 This has never been more important than now with the spread of respiratory diseases like cold and flues, and the dreaded COVID-19 in all of its variants.

-I think we all tend to think of poor air quality and pollution as a thing that is centred on the outdoors, sometimes forgetting that it affects the inside of our homes as well.
+We all tend to think of poor air quality and pollution as a thing that is centred on the outdoors, sometimes forgetting that it affects the inside of our homes as well.
 The air we breathe inside our homes, offices, can be just as bad as the air outside.

 Little nasties like dust, formaldehyde, fire-retardants, an even those chemicals in your favourite home fragrance can have a negative effect on your health.
-These irritants can find there way into your house in new clothes and paints etc. and can cause real problems.
+These irritants can find their way into your house in new clothes and paints etc. and can cause real problems.

 The steps that I have outlined are there to assist everyone to be more comfortable and I hope that they will help people to consider ways to improve their daily lives.
 These are the sort of considerations that will not only help the average joes, but they may be of assistance to those that suffer from other more chronic and debilitating disorders, like Cystic Fibrosis (CF) or anything thing else that may require some form of infection/contagion control.